 - Fix-It and Forget-It Kids’ Cookbook: 50 Favorite Recipes to Make in a Slow Cooker

 Ask your child to read you the next steps of the recipe, even if she is only recognizing a few of the words in the recipe.
 Often, there are picture cues that will help a child to identify the words and terms.
 Additionally, by reading a recipe, she’ll see the words that work.
 If she can’t yet read, always read the recipe out loud, showing her the words you’re reading.
 You can also ask her to identify words she does know.
 For emerging readers, play a word-hunt game.
 Write one word that’s repeated often in the recipe on a Post-it note and ask her to count every time she sees the word in the recipe.

 Keep Alphabet Cookie Cutters Nearby

 Bake in letters using cookie cutters to form letters in cookies, personal pizzas, and pancakes.
 We have this Wilton 101-Piece Cookie Cutter Set that includes the alphabet.
 In addition to baking, we also use the set for Play-Doh, tracing, and just general playtime.
 (Note: at the time of this edit, the set is available on Amazon for less than $10.)

 Soft Pretzel Shaping

-Labels, labels Everywhere!
+Labels, Labels Everywhere!

 Labels are a reading teacher’s dream come true.
-Help your emerging readers by labeling everything in your kitchen and ask your child for the foods you need.
-The more your child interacts with words the more he or she will see them.
+Help your emerging readers by labeling everything in your kitchen and asking your child for the foods you need.
+The more your child interacts with words, the more he or she will see them.
 Mabel’s Labels has a pack of kitchen pantry labels that you’ll love.
 You can even create your own label if you don’t see one for your favorite pantry foods.

-You heard me, I said “play with your food!”
+You heard me; I said, “play with your food!”